 Your doctor will discuss with you the risk of complications from EUS.
 These risks, which are most commonly associated with fine-needle aspiration, may include:

 - Pancreatitis, if fine-needle aspiration of the pancreas is done

 You can reduce your risk of complications by carefully following your doctor's instructions for preparing for EUS.

-Call your doctor immediately or go to an emergency room if you experience any of the following signs or symptoms:
+Call your health care provider immediately or go to an emergency room if you experience any of the following signs or symptoms after the procedure:

 - Black or very dark-colored stool

 Your doctor will give you specific instructions to prepare for your EUS.
 Instructions will include the following: